 Because the electron is a small gravity funnel, the mass of nether entering each funnel cross-section is the same for all cross-sections, regardless of their distance from the electron center.
-The nether "Mass" of each coil due to the influence of the electron vortex will the same even at greater distances from the electron center, but the total inflow of nether will remain constant.
-So the value of "cts/2" as a distance for a mass to be moved by an acceleration, will remain constant as a distance, "d", which tells how far a certain mass of nether is accelerated.
-And the mass being accelerated will remain the same.
+The "Mass" density of each coil due to the influence of the electron vortex will the same even at greater distances from the electron center, and the total inflow of nether will remain constant.

 m = 9.10956x10 -31.

 We know from experimental evidence that "hf " will remain the same.
-Therefore, "d" which is "cts/2" will remain the same.
-Note that "cts/2" is not a velocity, but a distance.
+Therefore, "d" will adjust to the variation in mass.

 The half-wave equation is based upon a mass that is created from the tiny "ts" rather than a "t" of one second duration.
-This little mass is equal to "m(ts)".
+This little mass is equal to "m(ts/t)".

 What has occurred during the passage of the half-wave is an energy/momentum that can be transferred to a resonant receiving electron.
 It is also a shift from the tangential part of the inward flow in one direction to that in the opposite direction.
-The tangential velocity from this shift does not vary according to the density of the nether through which the half-wave moves if the density is the result of the inward flow of nether to the electron inflow mass it passes through.
+The tangential velocity from this shift does not vary according to the density of the nether through which the half-wave moves.
+It does vary according to the electron inflow mass it passes through.
 Always, "mv" remains constant while "m" and "v" vary to maintain this constant "mv".